ameliefar/protocalliphora/data/README.txt

 #nestling_condition.csv
-A csv table gatehring the dataset for the analyses of nestling body condition and parasite load (pre-analyses). csv table with 8 variables and 3263 observations
+A csv table gatehring the dataset for the analyses of nestling body condition and parasite load (pre-analyses). csv table with 8 variables and 2815 observations Exclude individuals raised in an experimental brood (cross-fostering, antibiotic treatment, anti-parasitic treatment, egg/nestling addition or removal)

 - indID: character; individual identity;
 - broodID: character; nestbox where the individual was laid and fledged; coined from study site ("pir" or "tua") and nestbox number;